-With the rise of smartphones in the last 10-15 years, it was only a matter of time before the home laser tag industry would come up with a smartphone laser tag concept.
+With the rise of smartphones in the last 15-20 years, it was only a matter of time before the home laser tag industry would develop a smartphone laser tag concept.

-Several smartphone laser tag sets with augmented reality effects have been released so far, but with mixed results.
-Smartphones are a necessity in today’s society and home laser tag is a popular game, so why is it that smartphone laser tag hasn’t been very successful yet?
+Several smartphone laser tag sets with augmented reality effects have been produced over the years, but with mixed results.
+Smartphones are a necessity in today’s society, and home laser tag is a popular game, so why is it that smartphone laser tag hasn’t been very successful?

 What Is Augmented Reality?